-In 1900s, Maximow proposed that the lymphocytes migrated through tissues to form blood circulation components and acted as common stem cells.
+In 1900s, Maximow proposed that the lymphocytes that migrate from tissues to blood is actually stem cell.
 In 1960s, the research on stem cells cleared its beginning as known today.
 Stem cells can be defined as the cell having the capacity to divide and make its copy or may transform into any type of cells.
-Stem cells can be classified as totipotent, pluripotent, multipotent or unipotent depending on its potency.
-Stem cells can be categorized according to its source of origin that from which tissue it is obtained named as Embryonic Stem Cells, Adult Stem Cells, Induced Pluripotent Stem Cells, Neonatal Stem Cells and Umbilical cord blood stem cells.
+Stem cells can be classified ON THE BASIS OF POTENCY.